 Non-current assets are classified as assets held-for-sale when their carrying amounts are recovered principally through a sale rather than through continuing use and a sale is considered highly probable.
-They are stated at the lower of carrying amount and fair value less costs to sell.
+They are stated at the lower of carrying amount and fair value.